hhuOS/towboot/README.md

 rustup target add x86_64-unknown-uefi
 ```

-To build a disk image, you'll also need mtools and mkgpt.
-The latter one is automatically being downloaded and compiled,
-you'll need git, automake, make and a C compiler for that.

 To boot the disk image in a virtual machine, QEMU is recommended.
 You'll need OVMF for that, too, but the build script downloads it by itself.